 For example, raising your hand may be fine to acknowledge silently (if you wish) that you have believed upon Jesus Christ, but it may cause doubt for the one who did not raise their hand.
-They may wonder, “was that a part of what I should have done?”
-Explaining that raising their hand is so that you can pray for them, or walking down to receive prayer is different.
+They may wonder, “was that a part of what I should have done so am I really saved because I didn’t raise my hand?”
+Explaining that raising their hand is simply so that you can pray for them, or walking down to receive prayer is just that — for prayer.
 Just strive to be clear.

 Ask Jesus into your heart, (or as your personal Savior)

 We do receive Him when we believe (Jn 1:12, Rom 8:9, Col 2:6).
 He does come to dwell in our hearts.
 He does become our Savior, when we believe, we receive Him.
 It is one-on-one.
-But this is not a condition of the gospel, (to ask Him into our heart or ‘accept Him as our personal Savior), so should we add it and confuse a non-believer with this tradition-acquired language?
+But asking Him into our heart, or ‘accepting Him as our personal Savior’ is not a condition of the gospel, so should we add it and confuse them with this tradition-acquired language?

 For if that which is done away was glorious, much more that which remaineth is glorious.
 Seeing then that we have such hope, we use great plainness of speech.
 2 Cor 3:11-12

-We need to use GREAT PLAINNESS of speech because we have such a glorious hope remaining with us.
-Too many of us use language we may understand, but what about those who have not?
+We need to use GREAT PLAINNESS of speech when we present His Word because we have such a glorious hope remaining with us.
+Too many of us use language we may understand, but what about those who do not know what it means?

 Pastor Hank Lindstrom (biblelineministries.org) who is now with the Lord, said this about his experience of asking Jesus into his heart: